harshraj211/StockFlow/README.md

 - **Postman Collection**: `postman/Mini_ERP_CRM.postman_collection.json`
 - **Seeded Credentials**: Admin, Sales, Warehouse, Accounts (`Password@123`)
 - **Documentation**: Comprehensive README with setup, architecture, and API specs

+---

+## Demo Recording Checklist

+Recommended 4-6 minute walkthrough:

+1. Login as Admin and show dashboard KPIs.
+2. Add or edit a customer and add a follow-up note.
+3. Filter customers by follow-up state.
+4. Add or edit a product, then record an IN/OUT stock movement.
+5. Show product filters and movement history.
+6. Create a draft challan with notes and multiple items.
+7. Open challan detail, confirm it, and show stock reduction.
+8. Use Print / Export PDF from the challan detail view.
+9. Show Admin user management and role-aware read-only behavior.
+10. Open Postman collection or README briefly to show API/documentation readiness.

+## Deployment Checklist

+Before final submission:

+1. Create a Neon or Supabase PostgreSQL database.
+2. Deploy backend on Render/Railway/Fly.io with `DATABASE_URL`, `JWT_SECRET`, `JWT_EXPIRES_IN`, `FRONTEND_URL`, and `PORT`.
+3. Run `pnpm --filter backend exec prisma migrate deploy` against production.
+4. Seed demo credentials only if the deployment is for review.
+5. Deploy frontend on Vercel/Netlify with `VITE_API_URL` pointing to the backend URL.
+6. Update this README with live frontend URL, live backend API URL, and final GitHub repository link.